vagfed/sno-ppc-install/README.md

 Once OpenShift is installed, you can power off the LPAR and change the configuration to use virtual cores.
 When you start the LPAR again OpenShift will correctly work.

-If you use the provided Ansible script to create the LPAR, it will be created with dedicated cores even if you provide a virtual configuration as a workaround.
-Install and then change LPAR configuration if needed.

 ## Sample log output
 You can find a sample installation log into file [sample_log.md](sample_log.md)